One More Grain

 One More Grain is an experimental British rock band.
 The band is fronted by singer and multi-instrumentalist Daniel Patrick Quinn.

 History

-Born in Lancaster, England, Quinn attended the town's Royal Grammar School but left after GCSEs to complete his A-levels at the local college.
-He went on to study Philosophy at university in London.
-After graduating, Quinn moved to Edinburgh, where he worked in the Scottish National Gallery and set up Suilven Recordings, an independent label releasing ambient music.
 Quinn lived in Scotland for around three years, culminating in the release of the record Ridin' the Stang, which was subsequently toured with a group of local musicians called The Rough Ensemble.
 Stewart Lee featured Quinn's track "The Burryman" on his Topography of Chance CD.